IntuitDeveloper/intuit-api-docs/docs/use-cases/invoice.md

 ## Invoice

-The APIs related to the Invoice entity allow you to manage invoices for your customer to track pending payments.
+The APIs related to the Invoice entity allow you to manage invoices for your customer to track pending payments. \
+Invoices are issued prior to the customer sending the payment.The invoice acts as a request for payment.\
 The Invoice API provides support for create, read, update and delete operations.

 ### Operations for Invoice entity